keithfma/tutorial-build-src/lesson.md

 ### Including header files

 Note that it is **not** necessary to include the header file on the `gcc` command line.
-This makes sense since we know that the (bundeled) preprocessing step will append any required headers to the source code before it is compiled.
+This makes sense since we know that the (bundled) preprocessing step will append any required headers to the source code before it is compiled.

 There is one caveat: the preprocessor must be able to find the header files in order to include them.
 Our example works because `header.h` is in the working directory when we run `gcc`.
 We can break it by moving the header to a new subdirectory, like so:
 ```shell